elastisys/compliantkubernetes/docs/user-guide/network-model.md

 ## Ingress

-Your end users should never ever access the private network directly.
+Your End Users should never ever access the private network directly.
 Instead external access is enabled by creating Ingress objects.
 Compliant Kubernetes already comes with cert-manager and is already configured with a ClusterIssuer.
 A secure ACME protocol is used to issue and rotate certificates using the [LetsEncrypt](https://letsencrypt.org/) public service.

-Assuming you configured a Service and a Deployment for you application, making end users access your application involves two steps:
+Assuming you configured a Service and a Deployment for you application, making End Users access your application involves two steps:

 1. Create the right DNS CNAME record.
 2. Create the right Ingress resource.